Samory-909/virt-scripts/README.md

 # Virt-scripts

-This suite of "quick and dirty" scripts are intended to mount virtual sandboxes for labs during Linux training courses with KVM/libvirtd with Centos 7 or Debian Jessie hosts.
+This suite of "quick and dirty" scripts are intended to mount virtual sandboxes for labs during Linux training courses with KVM/libvirtd (on Centos 7 or Debian Jessie hosts).
-The main goal is to have on hand the major distributions by exploiting the Linux environment as well as possible.
-But we can find other subsequents objectives as programmation and automation, scripting and virtual network and system management.
+The main goal is to spawn quickly linux guests for lab purposes.
+But we can find other subsequents objectives as coding/scripting, automation or virtual networks and system management, helping to understand virtual infrastructures technologies and architectures.
 Only for educational purposes.

 Three groups of scripts :

 1. Native installation for Centos 7 Debian 8 and Ubuntu 16.10 and post-installation.
-2. Quickbuilder
+2. Quickbuilder, guests spwaning with pre-builded images
 3. Devices management

 If you already have images at stock, there exists beter ways to automate and manage libvirt guest like those nice scripts :